Menu

-The Maono Link software provides access to DSP functions for microphone adjustment.
-You can configure any connected microphone through its interface.
-The adjustment panel offers controls in three sections: Basic, Scene, and Light.
-The Basic section contains the most common settings.
-The Scene section allows you to choose different microphone effects.
-The Light section controls the mic's ambient RGB lighting.
-When you need to configure a different microphone, simply select its corresponding tab at the top of the control page.
-The target microphone will flash its lights to help you identify it.
+The Maono Link software provides DSP controls for microphone adjustment.
+You can configure your microphone through its interface.
+The adjustment panel offers controls in three sections: Basics, Scenes, and Lights.
+The Basics section contains the most common settings.
+The Scenes section allows you to set the microphone effects with one click.
+The Lights section controls the mic's ambient RGB lighting.

-The basic functions include the most commonly used functions by users, such as gain, headphone volume, noise cancellation, and monitor output.
-They can all be adjusted in the simplest and quickest way.
+The Basics section includes the most commonly used functions by users, such as gain, headphone volume, noise cancellation, and monitor output.
+These can all be adjusted quickly and intuitively.

 Gain control allows users to adjust microphone sensitivity across 20 levels (0-20).
 We provide recommended gain ranges for optimal performance.
 Typically, the farther you are from the mic, the higher the gain setting needed to maintain volume.
 When positioned closer to the source, lower gain settings can achieve optimal volume levels with enhanced clarity.